132nd-vWing/OPEH-Brief/README.md

 ### Hezbollah

 Very little intelligence available of HZB activities.
 Indications are that HZB is mobilizing its reserve and is reinforcing its short and medium-range artillery assets along the ISR-LEB border.
-There are currently no data regarding any plans of using Raduan companies to laumch ground offensives into Israel at this time.
+There are currently no data regarding any plans of using Raduan commando companies to launch ground offensives into Israel at this time.

 ## COMMUNICATIONS